Mfigueira/react-test/README.md

-# ReactMeals
+# ReactTest

 ## What is this?

-This is a project I made with CRA to practice React concepts - Context API, Hooks, SCSS Modules, and more.
+This is a simple project with some Jest Unit testing for React apps.

 Based on lectures from Academind's React course.

-## Can I see it?

-Yes!
-It's uploaded on Netlify [here](https://react-meals-mf.netlify.app/).